github/docs/content/billing/using-the-new-billing-platform/gathering-insights-on-your-spending.md

 ---
 title: Gathering insights on your spending
-intro: 'Get insights into the usage of your enterprise members.'
+intro: 'Get insights into the usage of your {% data variables.enterprise.enterprise_or_org %} members.'
 versions:
   feature: enhanced-billing-platform
 redirect_from: